hbz/schlagwortfolgen-harvester/README.md

 # schlagwortfolgen-harvester
 Scripts that fetches the subjects 6XX from dnb and other union catalogue records for NZ records that are missing subjects.

-Provides two mechanism one via SRU and one via Culturegraph Manifestation dumps.
+Provides two mechanism one via SRU and one via Culturegraph Manifestation Aggregation dumps.

-Culturegraph Manifestation Dumps:
+Culturegraph Manifestation Aggregation Dumps:

-Checks for records with hbz-ID in `035` AND without Schlagwortfolgen `689`that are linked via `$5` to hbz in Culturegraph Manifestation Dump.
+Checks for records with hbz-ID in `035` AND without Schlagwortfolgen `689`that are linked via `$5` to hbz in Culturegraph Manifestation Aggregation Dump.

 Checks if these have Schlagwortfolgen from other providers.
 Currently we filter out all records with multiple hbz IDs.
 (TODO: How to handle multiple hbz-IDs.)